 Digital Technology Grants for Business are intended to support improvements in information and communications technology (ICT) to aid growth, harness future opportunities and improve resilience in the case of future economic disruption or other pressures on current business models.

 SMEs based in Cambridgeshire and Peterborough could apply for £2,000 to £10,000 of grant funding to cover up to 80% of their total project costs (excluding VAT):

 - Businesses must be able to match fund at least 20% of their project total to be eligible for a grant.
 This means that projects will need to have a minimum value of £2,500 to qualify.
 There is no maximum value to the project, but the largest amount of grant funding that can be requested is £10,000.

 SMEs will need to be able to cover the full cost of the project before claiming the grant element, so it is vital that all funds are in place to cover these costs before applying:

 - Businesses will be expected to fund and evidence 100% of the project cost up-front.
 Up to 80% will then be reimbursed to them, as set out in their grant agreement.
 Ultimately, the business will have match funded at least 20% of the total project cost (excluding VAT).

 The full criteria can be found in our FAQ section below.

-Eligible businesses could apply for funding from February 2021 until the end of August 2021.
+Eligible businesses were able to apply for funding from February 2021 until the end of August 2021.